 Dereck Jackson, a child psychologist mentions three stages to ensure authority in your home:

 Set the rules and boundaries

-Children love rules as this provides them with a sense of safety because of the predictability parents/caregivers bring to the table.
+Children love rules as this provides them with a sense of safety, because of the predictability parents/caregivers bring to the table.
 For example, children love to read the same story over and over, since they know what can be expected next, and this makes them feel in control.
-Jackson is therefore of the opinion that a well-functioning household will have 6 to 8 basic rules that children should adhere to:
+Jackson is therefore of the opinion that a well-functioning household should have 6 to 8 basic rules that children must adhere to:

 - There should be a time to go to bed and a certain time to wake-up: Children and teenagers need 8-10 hours of sleep per night.

 - There is a time to eat: There should be certain mealtimes and after a decent amount of time the food should be taken away.
 A child can then eat at the next meal when hungry.

 - Tidy up after you have made a mess: Teach your child the skill of tiding a room after they have played with their toys.
 Always be consistent, praise your child when they have done something right.
 Teach them to categorize by first putting away the crayons and then the Legos, and so forth.

 - There is a time to do your homework